warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/deleting-and-muting-errors.md

 ![delete and mute buttons](/docs/assets/img/docs/airbrake/mute-delete-buttons.png)

-- Deleting an error will permantly remove that error.
+- Deleting an error will permanently remove that error.
 Deleted errors can not be recovered.
 If you receive a new occurrence of a deleted error, it will create a new error group and you will be notified.
 - Muting an error will prevent notifcations from being received for that error